+Grading: 3 one-hour in-class exams 45%

 Final exam 20%

-Paper-based homework 10%

-Electronic homework problems 10%
+Electronic homework problem s 15%

+Written homework 5%

 Discussion class 5%

 Pre-lectures and Checkpoints 5%

 Clicker response questions 5%

 A: 90-100 B: 80-90 C: 70-80 D: 60-70 F: 0-60

 I do not grade on a curve, I do not drop any assigned work or exams, nor do I have any extra-credit material.
 There is one unexcused clicker absence or clicker malfunction for the semester.
+Note that the electronic homework has a due date for full credit and a one-day-late date where you receive 75% credit.
+After one day, there is no credit for late electronic homework.